celo-org/docs/docs/general/using-celo/wallets.md

 ## Celo Optimized Wallets

 Celo-optimized wallets provide built-in support for Celo and make use of its unique features.
-These wallets allow users to fully benefit from Celo’s native functionalities, such as phone number mapping, ultra-light mobile clients, and fee abstraction.
+These wallets allow users to fully benefit from Celo’s native functionalities, such as phone number mapping and fee abstraction.

 ### Opera MiniPay